JoeKnittel/joeknittel.github.io/README.md

 ## A Blog Documenting My Adventures in Actuarial Science (2021)

-*This project was developed as a means of personal and professional development.*
+*This project was conceived as a means of personal and professional development.*

 <img src = "https://github.com/JoeKnittel/joeknittel.github.io/blob/main/images/soa.jpg?raw=true" width = 500>